 I can only guess that the biggest way anyone knows whether they’ve successfully pushed adoption is by tracking usage of their LLMs.
 It’s the same principle as ad space: people who buy ad space to advertise their products spend the money because they know the ads work, and they know the ads work because they track the people who are clicking on them.
 I don’t use LLMs because mere usage signals to the corporations that their products are desired; every token that gets used is an indication of worth of the token to the corporation that produces the tokens.
 Mere usage then gives power to the AI industry.

 This argument only covers LLMs coming out of the AI industry and giving power to those corporations.
-What about open source generative models, maybe running on distributed computing, whose existence isn’t back by a profit model?
+What about open source generative models, trained on consentually obtained data, maybe running on distributed computing, whose existence isn’t backed by a profit model?
 I don’t think such models are quite as powerful as the cutting-edge industrial models yet, but even if they were, I still don’t think I would be interested in using LLMs.

 Intent